 - Knowledge transfer tools

 The courses will be taught in English, held face-to-face at participating institutions or offered online.
-Courses designed specifically for the PHS program and courses offered at participating institutions that fit the program will be offered.
-The latter include online courses at the University of Bristol and courses given in Rotterdam at the Erasmus Summer Programme.
+Courses designed specifically for the PHS Course Program and courses offered at participating institutions that fit the Course Program will be offered.
+The latter include online courses at the University of Bristol and courses given in Rotterdam at the Erasmus Summer Program.